 Photo and video montage style TikToks are a simple but popular video style on the app.
 In fact, many of the latest trends on TikTok are photo dump trends.
 Unfortunately, combining photos and videos from your camera roll in the native TikTok editor isn't always the best way to go.

-Combing videos and photos using TikTok's upload feature adds a weird zoom effect to the photos.
+Combining videos and photos using TikTok's upload feature adds a weird zoom effect to the photos.
 Uploading just photos adds a swipe transition animation between photos that you can't remove or replace with a different transition.
+If you want to make a picture montage with fast transitions, it can be difficult to do within TikTok.

 Adding photos in TikTok's Studio mode gets rid of the transition and zoom issues, but Studio mode is only an option if you add video clips to your TikTok.
 That means if you're just trying to make a photo montage TikTok, you won't be able to use Studio to circumvent the extra effects TikTok keeps adding to your final videos.

 So, how can you make a TikTok with photos and video clips without TikTok adding that weird zoom effect or a transition animation you don't want?
-Use an online video editor to make your montage TikTok.
+Use a third-party TikTok video editor to make your montage TikTok.

 In this article, I'll show you how to make a TikTok with photos and videos by following these steps: